If you were to check your CRM right now and look at your leads and contacts, would they look like this?

 3. Engagement History

 The engagement history of a lead includes the history of their interaction with your content.
 Content-user interactions can give you a great deal of insight into a lead’s intention to convert.
-The following are a few engagement interactions that can boost lead quality.
+The following are a few engagement interactions that can boost CRM lead quality.

 First & Last Page Visited